Our Therapeutic Boarding School Model

 Each Student is specially assigned to the caseload of a LGA on-site Pastoral Counselor

 Working together toward the progress as a family unit and the goals that each family has for their relationships with each other is what family sessions specifically focuses on.
-In-house sessions with the family are at least every 8 weeks during our on-campus Parent-Day Weekend for parents who live out of state and approximately 2 – 4 weeks for parent who live in Florida.
+In-house sessions with an advanced request, Transition and/or “Life-Story” sessions with the family are at least every 8 weeks during our on-campus Parent-Day Weekend for parents.
 Family counseling can also takes place over the phone.
 Family counseling goals and objectives are reached with the pastoral counselors working with the students and parents and individual pastoral counseling is working with the student to help achieve those goals, objectives, and boundaries while in the program.

 Topics and issues are addressed according to what our student population is facing through group sessions.
 Group sessions are comprised of the student body, which all have the same pastoral counselors.
 To further gain comfort and confidence, students are placed in a setting to hear other students’ life stories and see that they are struggling with issues that are very similar to the ones they are working on.
 Students will learn the importance of sharing within a safe and supportive culture and that their story can help and heal those that are with them.
 The student will learn to not think of themselves, but to think who they can help by opening up and letting other hurting teen girls see that they are not alone and that there is hope.